Is the government on track to end ‘no fault’ evictions?

 What progress has been made?

-Under the changes included in the Bill, ASTs (which can be called a ‘fixed term tenancy’ when tenants and landlords have agreed a finite period of time for the tenancy) in the private rented sector will be converted to ‘rolling’ tenancies.
+Under the changes included in the Act, ASTs (which can be called a ‘fixed term tenancy’ when tenants and landlords have agreed a finite period of time for the tenancy) in the private rented sector will be converted to ‘rolling’ tenancies.
 These can be ended when a tenant gives two months’ notice.
 Tenants will be given an initial 12-month protected period where a landlord cannot evict them in order to move into or sell the property, and landlords will have to give tenants four months’ notice, instead of two, if they wish to use these grounds as a reason for eviction.

-However, the measure was included in the King’s Speech on 17 July 2024, which set out the government’s first legislative agenda.
-And in October 2024 housing secretary Angela Rayner said the government was “determined to get this Bill into law as soon as possible”.
-So while Section 21 evictions have not been banned “immediately”, it appears that work began shortly after the election towards meeting that goal.
+The Renters’ Rights Bill was included in the King’s Speech on 17 July 2024, which set out the government’s first legislative agenda, before being introduced to Parliament in September 2024.
+So while Section 21 evictions have not been banned “immediately”, it does appear that work began shortly after the election towards meeting that goal.

 Did you spot something that needs updating?
 Contact us.